Massachusetts gas explosions shine spotlight on century-old pipelines

 The investigation could provide insight into the nation’s aging pipeline infrastructure.
 Roughly half of the 2.4 million miles of pipelines crisscrossing the United States were installed before 1970, said Deborah Hersman, chief executive of the non-profit National Safety Council and a former chairman of the National Transportation Safety Board.

-Columbia Gas, a unit of NiSource Inc, owns and operates nearly 5,000 miles of gas pipeline across Massachusetts.
+Columbia Gas, a unit of NiSource Inc (NI.N), owns and operates nearly 5,000 miles of gas pipeline across Massachusetts.
 But about 15 percent of that includes leak-prone pipes, the company told the Massachusetts Department of Public Utilities in April, as part of its gas system enhancement plan filing.

 Columbia Gas and other utilities say the Massachusetts natural gas distribution system is one of the oldest in the United States, with sections built more than a century ago.
 The company told regulators that it repairs more than 1,200 leaks a year, on average, mostly on its main line pipes.